This 70th week of Daniel Bible study will show you how the “covenant” in the prophecy of the 70 Weeks of Daniel was confirmed by Messiah.

-The pronoun ‘he’ is referring to the previous noun, ‘prince’, from verse 26.
+The pronoun ‘he’ is referring to the previous noun, Messiah from verse 26.

-The prince is Messiah, as the word prince (nagiyd) in verse 26 is the same as in verse 25 which declares the arrival of Messiah the Prince (Messiah).
+The prince is Messiah is the same as in verse 25 which declares the arrival of Messiah the Prince.

 There are many verses that point to Messiah confirming a covenant during His ministry, which took place during the first half of the 70th Week of Daniel.

-‘And He(Messiah) said to them, “For this is My blood of the new covenant, which is shed for many for the remission of sins.”
-Matthew 26:28
+“For this is My blood, that of the renewed covenant, which is shed for many for the forgiveness of sins.”
+Matthew 26:28 ISR

 In these words we find four things which agree with the prophecy of Daniel 9:27: